dunatron/flutter_crash_course/README.md

 every Widget now in Flutter must extend either `StatelessWidget` or `StatefulWidget` which will force you to add a `build` method which is responsible for drawing a widget which controls the pixels

+- `final` or run time constant. used when you assign a value then it does not change, i.e when it runs it locks in a value at runtime
+- `const` or compile time constant. is used when the programme runs and already has value from the code

 ### StatelessWidget

+These Widgets do not contain or hold state.
+We get the data it needs to render itself from outside of the Widget i.e we pass it in

+- Data can change externally which would reRender when the input changes
+- e.g. a `Text` Widget is a Stateless component as it holds no state itself and gets its string value passed in from outside and then renders that

 ### StatefulWidget

+The same as a stateless Widget except that it can hold internal state which can change from within the Widget and will also reRender the Widget.
+It has Two classes, one holds the state which is persistent

+- ReRenders when input data or local state changes

 ## Different Types of widgets

 - `Output and Input(Visible)` related to use input and outputing data like buttons, texts and cards
   - drawn onto the screen and is what the user sees
   - e.g. `RasiedButton(), Text(), Card()`
+- `Layout & Control (Invisible)` control the layout and we dont see but help with structuring content
+  - e.g. `Row(), Column(), ListView()`
+  - Give your app structure and control how visible widgets are drawn onto the screen (indirectly visible)

+## Useful Widgets

+`Column()` A layout Widget to help other widgets inside render in a column

 # Learing resource